eliheuer/Worklogs/type/sofia-sans.md

 ## Worklog

-#### Wed July 3, 2019
+#### Thu July 25, 2019

-- [ ] Look into merging upstream.
-    - Compare Gabber's fork and mine
-    - Start a new branch for a pr back to upstream
-- [ ] Update PR to new spec
+- [ ] Trying to get everything building with Fontmake
-    - Foobar
+    - Having some issues, looking at the glyphs source